AlgyJr/ios_guides/Auto-Layout-Basic.md

 coordinates of the top left corner of the view).__

 You can add constraints in Interface Builder by selecting one or more views and using the the Auto Layout controls (boxed in red below).
+The buttons are from left to right:

+1. Aligntool - specify how views should be aligned relative to each other
+2. Pin tool - specify that a view should be a fixed distance from another view
+3. Issues tool - quick fixes for [errors or warnings](#constraint-errors-and-warnings) that may come up as you add constraints.
+4. Resizing settings - changes the way Interface Builder updates constraints when you resize views.
+You probably won't use this.

 <a href="http://imgur.com/KZsEwNc"><img src="http://i.imgur.com/KZsEwNc.png" title="source: imgur.com" /></a>